lsinfo3/tsn-distributed-reservation/README.md

 # Authors

-This work is based on the distributed latency model from _Bounded Latency with Bridge-Local Stream Reservation and Strict Priority Queuing_ by Grigorjew et al., published on the _11th International Conference on Network of the Future (NoF) (2020)_.

-It has been implemented and applied later in the paper: _Distributed Implementation of Deterministic Networking in Existing Non-TSN Ethernet Switches_, published in the _Workshop on Time-sensitive and Deterministic Networking_ of the _IEEE International Conference on Communications (ICC) 2021_.
-When referring to this work, please cite this paper by the following authors:

 * Alexej Grigorjew - alexej.grigorjew@uni-wuerzburg.de
 * Christian Baier - christian.baier@stud-mail.uni-wuerzburg.de
 * Florian Metzger - florian.metzger@uni-wuerzburg.de
 * Tobias Hoßfeld - tobias.hossfeld@uni-wuerzburg.de

+This work is based on the distributed latency model from _Bounded Latency with Bridge-Local Stream Reservation and Strict Priority Queuing_ by Grigorjew et al., published on the _11th International Conference on Network of the Future (NoF) (2020)_.

+It has been implemented and applied later in the paper:

+*_Distributed Implementation of Deterministic Networking in Existing Non-TSN Ethernet Switches_, Workshop on Time-sensitive and Deterministic Networking of the ICC 2021*.

+When referring to this work, please cite this paper.